i-laird/Derivation_Solver/README.md

 Current Actions are Described [here](actions.md)

 Automated Testing is currently performed on the repository using [GitHub Actions](https://github.com/features/actions).
-There are plans to deploy the application automatically to the cloud using Github Actions.
+There are plans to deploy the application automatically to the cloud using GitHub Actions.

 Actions are defined in the `.github/workflows` folder.
 These tests are required to pass in order to merge a pull request into master.